kerbeh/echo360-monitor/README.md

 ![Echo360 Capture Monitor Screenshot](https://i.imgur.com/fTgrZCl.png)

-Designed to be simple, read-only and seperate the credentials from simply viewing the captures.
-Support users can view active aptures without sharing the admin password or adding users to the sections.
+Designed to be simple, read-only and separate the credentials from simply viewing the captures.
+Support users can view active captures without sharing the admin password or adding users to the sections.

 ## Setup Instructions
 Echo360 Capture Monitor uses a PHP config file with a list of Capture Appliance web-addresses and room names as well as credentials.
 The config file is stored in /config/config.php

-### Device credentials config
+### Device credentials config:
-The device credentials depend on your instituions configuration, more information on finding the device credentials can be found here:
+The device credentials depend on your Institutions configuration, more information on finding the device credentials can be found here:
 [Echo Support Article](https://support.echo360.com/customer/en/portal/articles/2872308-common-settings---device-defaults?b_id=16609)

 ```